-Looking to increase your daily protein intake?
 Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 I love a good snack.
+But, sadly, not all snacks are created equal.

-With the clean-eating lifestyle I lead, I don’t really go for snacks that aren’t healthy.
-Sure, if we’re on vacation, I’m good to go like everyone else with a sweet snack that celebrates the fun of travel and being away.
+With the clean-eating lifestyle I lead, I donโt really go for snacks that arenโt healthy.
+Sure, if weโre on vacation, Iโm good to go like everyone else with a sweet snack that celebrates the fun of travel and being away.

-But in general, if I’m going to snack, I want to make it count and have it fit my macros.
-I want it to be good for me and keep me going all day without continuous cravings.
+But in general, if Iโm going to snack, I want to make it count and have it fit my macros.
+I also want it to be good for me and keep me going all day without continuous cravings.
+Thatโs why I opt for a high-protein snack, which is like a treat with a power-packed punch.

 Why is protein important for a snack?